 Are The Chances of Catching Fish Better in a Pond vs a Lake?

-It mostly depends on what kind of pond or a lake.
+It mostly depends on what kind of pond or lake.
 Some have more fish and others, not so much.
 Be sure to do your homework on the general location and area.

 However, ponds are easier to fish in because it’s relatively a lot smaller than a lake which allows you to cover more area in a pond.
-It’s easier to spot areas where fish congregate, whereas in a lake (while there may be more fish overall), it could be harder to find the hot spots because of how spread out the fish can.
+It’s easier to spot areas where fish congregate, whereas in a lake (while there may be more fish overall), it could be harder to find the hot spots because of how spread out the fish can be.

 What Kind of Bait is Best for Ponds and Lakes?